 The main reason that Canadian bacon has its name is to differentiate it from American bacon.
 Unlike bacon in America, the bacon from Canada is not made from pork belly.
 Instead of being long slices of meat, their bacon is round circles and it tastes similar to ham.
 Unlike ham, though, Canadian bacon comes from the loin instead of the leg meat.

 Can You Eat Canadian Bacon Raw?

 Because Canadian bacon is hot smoked, it is fully cooked.
 That means that you can eat the slices raw right out of the refrigerator, just like ham.
 Although you can eat it raw, we think Canadian bacon tastes best when it is heated through.
 It’s especially delicious when it’s seared in a cast iron pan or grilled.

 Do You Need To Trim Your Loin Before Making Canadian Bacon?

 The best Canadian bacon is very lean, so we would recommend that you trim the excess fat from the pork loin before beginning the curing process.
 You can leave 1/4-inch of fat if you like, but be sure to remove all of the silverskin (which will not break down during the cooking process).

 What Part of the Pig is Back Bacon?

 Back bacon, also called Canadian bacon, is made from a pork loin.
-The loin is located on the back of the pig, as compared to the belly which is located on the side of the pig.
-Because the loin has less fat than the belly, back bacon is much leaner than side bacon.
+The pork loin is located on the back of the pig, as compared to the belly which is located on the side of the pig.
+Because the piece of pork loin has less fat than the belly, back bacon is much leaner than side bacon.

 How Do You Know When Your Bacon is Fully Cured?